Closed-form approximations in multi-asset market making: The multi-asset market making model

 In the following two sections, we propose new methods to find approximations of the solution to the system of ordinary differential equations (ODEs) \eqref{sec2:thetagen} with terminal condition \eqref{sec2:thetagenCT}.
-Eqs. \eqref{sec2:deltaoptimalA} and \eqref{sec2:deltaoptimalB} can then serve to go from approximations of the value function to approximation of the optimal quotes.
-The resulting quotes correspond in fact to the greedy quoting strategy associated with the proxy of the value function.\footnote{The true optimal quotes correspond to the greedy strategy with respect to the value function $u$ (in Model A) or $v$ (in Model~B) deduced from the true $\theta$.}
+Eqs. \eqref{sec2:deltaoptimalA} and \eqref{sec2:deltaoptimalB} can then serve to go from approximations of $\theta$ (hereafter called -- slightly abusively -- the value function) to approximations of the optimal quotes.
+The resulting quotes correspond to what the reinforcement learning community calls the greedy quoting strategy associated with the proxy of the value function.\footnote{The true optimal quotes correspond to the greedy strategy with respect to the value function $u$ (in Model A) or $v$ (in Model~B) deduced from the true $\theta$.}